christian130/docs/v20.1/insert-data.md

 ## Java

-For a complete example, see [Build a Java App with CockroachDB](build-a-java-app-with-cockroachdb.html).
+For a complete example (including batch insertion code) see [Build a Java App with CockroachDB](build-a-java-app-with-cockroachdb.html).

 {% include copy-clipboard.html %}
 ~~~ java